-For a remote analysis only, the Configure SSC Upload and Sensor Pool page displays with options to upload the analysis results to Fortify Software Security Center and sensor pool selection.
+(Remote analysis only) The Configure SSC Upload and Sensor Pool page displays options to upload the analysis results to Fortify Software Security Center and to select the sensor pool.

 - a.
-To upload the analysis results to Fortify Software Security Center, do the following: - i.
-Select Send Scan Results to SSC. - ii.
-Click Select Application Version. - iii.
+To upload the analysis results to Fortify Software Security Center:

+- i.
+Select Send Scan Results to SSC.

+- ii.
+Click Select Application Version.

+- iii.
 In the Choose Application and Version Mapping for Upload results dialog box, select an application version. - iv.
 Click OK. - b.
 (Optional) Select a sensor pool from the Sensor Pool list, and then click Next.